Tencent plays its cards wrong: Online poker game axed in China

 The company stopped recharging players' accounts and halted poker games on Monday, according to a statement.
 Server data for the poker game will be deleted on September 25.

 Gambling is illegal in China, but online poker games like "Texas Everyday Hold'Em" got around restrictions by letting users play with virtual tokens like "diamonds" or "Texas dollars."
-They used real money to buy the items.
+They could win the items or use real money to buy them from the gaming company.

+But some people were trading virtual tokens for cash, analysts say, and that caught the attention of Chinese authorities.

-The company said it would compensate players according to government regulations.
+Tencent said it would compensate players according to government regulations.
 It didn't respond to a request for further comment.

 Beijing takes closer look at gaming